 Craft distilleries on the rise.
-The making of a fine

-Bluegrass Note: Among the early Kentucky distillers was Wattie Boone, a relative of Daniel's.
-Abraham Lincoln's father, Thomas Lincoln, reportedly worked at Boone's Nelson County distillery.
-According to legend, Wattie Boone predicted that Abe was "bound to make a great man, no matter what trade he follows," adding "If he goes into the whiskey business, he'll be the best distiller in the land."
-Bourbon does not include shortcuts, nor can entrepreneurs expect a quick return on investment.
+The making of a fine Bourbon does not include shortcuts, nor can entrepreneurs expect a quick return on investment.
 But that has not discouraged a new generation of distillers from trying their hand at producing small batch Bourbons.
-Stop in at the Barrel House, 1200 Manchester Street or Bluegrass Distillers on West Sixth Street, both in Lexington.
+Stop in at the Barrel House, 1200 Manchester Street or Bluegrass

+Distillers on West Sixth Street, both in Lexington.
 In nearby Danville, you can tour Wilderness Trail Distillery.
 Also new to the industry: Three Boys Farm Distillery and Glen's Creek Distillery, both near Frankfort.
 The newest to open is Bourbon 30 in Georgetown.
-Castle and Key, just down the road from Woodford Reserve, promises to be an extraordinary and elegant setting on the grounds that were home to the historic Old Taylor distillery.
-A new distillery is likely still waiting for their Bourbon to age to perfection, but they frequently distill Vodka, Rum and even Moonshine that you can sample, right now!
+Castle and Key, just down the road from Woodford Reserve, occupies an extraordinary and elegant setting on the grounds that were home to the historic Old Taylor distillery.
+New distilleries are likely still waiting for their Bourbon to age to perfection, but they frequently distill Vodka, Rum and even Moonshine that you can sample, right now!